 The driver's periscopes are raised on this tank, and the infrared periscope M24 is installed.
 The blackout service headlights projected infrared rays that were captured by the periscope and therein converted to a visible image in the binocular viewpiece.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

-The driver's wider steering wheel is obvious when compared with earlier vehicles, and the transmission shift lever is no longer behind the steering wheel.
+The driver's wider steering wheel is obvious when compared with earlier vehicles, and the transmission shift lever is no longer behind the steering wheel but instead to the driver's right side.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 The sprung, counterbalanced hatch door on the commander's cupola is shown opened.
 The door could be secured in three positions: fully opened, closed, or about halfway open.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)